eloymelo/linux-documentation/Miscellaneous/configs.md

 mkdir -p .local/share/libgedit-gtksourceview-300/styles
 ```

-3. Copy and paste the theme file inside the folder we previously created.
+3. Copy and paste the theme file inside the folder previously created.

 # Creating an autostart for 1Password